bendanye/testing-nodejs-backend/README.md

     You can view the HTML report by opening the index.html found at ./reports/coverage

-###  Exercise 3.5: Eslint with Jest to ensure your tests are verify test result
+###  Exercise 3.5: Eslint with Jest to ensure your tests are asserting test result

 In previous exercise where we learn how to use Code Coverage to measure how much **production code **are executed and this also meant what production codes are being run by the tests, your tests may not doing any assertion on the expected result due to developers' carelessness.